s3pweb/s3pweb-logger/readme.md

 1. Create a config folder

-2. Create a file(s) with the name of your environnement(s) like test.json
+2. Create a file(s) with the name of your environment(s) like test.json

 3. Paste this configuration template :